-Working for a significantly younger boss presents a unique set of challenges.
-It may seem strange to take direction from someone a few years your junior since many of us believe age and authority go together.
+Working for a younger boss presents a unique set of challenges.
+It may seem strange to take direction from someone a few years your junior, since many of us unconsciously believe age and authority go together.
 But organizations are increasingly hiring younger workers to fill leadership roles in both the nonprofit and private sectors, and for the first time many professionals are trying to navigate the challenges that arise when you have a younger boss.

-It’s easy to think a younger worker has less experience, but putting in the time isn’t all that it takes to be a good manager.
+It’s easy to assume a younger co-worker has less experience, but putting in the time isn’t all that it takes to be a good manager.
 Your supervisor likely earned the position because they have the right skill set for leadership in your field.
-Experience matters, but achievements, personality, interests, and career goals matter too.
+Experience matters, but achievements, drive, interests, and career goals matter too.

 - Listen when they give instructions.

 - Let them know you welcome any feedback they may have.